Development and Training Opportunities

 The University Careers Service has courses for research staff and students (searchable through the CareerConnect pages) as well as many other talks and workshops.
 They also run many different events that can be accessed by exploring their website.

 Vitae is dedicated to realising the potential of researchers through transforming their professional and career development and have a range of resources to do this.
 To get access to these courses you will need to register with Vitae using your Oxford email address.
+You may also wish to look at the concordat to support researcher development which is available here.
+The University of Oxford has signed up to the concordat and you can find out more information on the University website.

 Public Engagement with Research